Improving Object-centric Learning with Query Optimization: Experiments

 \paragraph{Experimental Setup} For real-world experiments, we use the same slot encoder design used in~\cref{sec:exp:synthetic} with a 4-layer CNN image encoder and initialize slots with learnable queries.
-Following~\cite{yu2021drc}, we report the best model performance on all datasets.
+For unsupervised foreground extraction, we follow~\cite{yu2021drc} and report the best model performance on all datasets.
 During the evaluation, we select the slot's mask prediction that has a maximum intersection with the ground-truth foreground mask as our predicted foreground.
-We leave model implementation and training
+For unsupervised multi-object segmentation, we follow~\cite{yang2022promising} and report the models' performance on all datasets across trials with different random seeds.

-details to \cref{app:model:implement}. \paragraph{Results} We show quantitative experimental results in~\cref{tab:real_seg} and visualize qualitative examples in~\cref{fig:result_vis}.
-As shown in~\cref{tab:real_seg}, our method significantly outperforms all existing baselines on the task of foreground extraction, achieving new \sota on all datasets.
+\paragraph{Results} We show quantitative experimental results in ~\cref{tab:real_seg} and~\cref{tab:real_multi_seg}.
+We also visualize qualitative results in~\cref{fig:result_vis}.
+For multi-object segmentation, as shown in~\cref{tab:real_multi_seg}, our model outperforms existing object-centric learning baselines by a large margin, especially on the YCB dataset where the segmented objects have clear semantic meanings.
+For foreground extraction, as shown in~\cref{tab:real_seg}, our method significantly outperforms all existing baselines on the task of foreground extraction, achieving new \sota on all datasets.
 We recognize the discrepancy of mixture-based decoders in both \sa and our mixture-based design in modeling real-world images, reflecting similar discoveries from recent works~\citep{singh2021slate} that mixture-based decoder struggles in modeling real-world images.
-On the other hand, our transformer-based model shows significant improvement over the vanilla version.
+On the other hand, our transformer-based model shows significant improvements over the vanilla version.
 Notably, our method outperforms a broad range of models, including GAN-based generative models (\ie OneGAN,~\cite{voynov2020big}), and large-scale pre-trained contrastive methods (\ie MoCo-v2, BYOL, R2O).
 As shown in~\cref{tab:real_contrast}, our method achieves comparable results with \sota self-supervised contrastive learning methods without large-scale pre-training and data augmentation.
 This result sheds light on the potential of object-centric learning as a pre-training task for learning general visual representations.